 When designing a figure or table, ensure that they communicate your results and look visually appealing.
 Both figures and tables should have a clear and concise legend or caption.
 Also, figures and tables must be self-explanatory and not repeat the data shared elsewhere in your paper.

-Start with Methods
+4. Start with the Methods section

 Once you’re finished with figures and tables, you can start writing (finally!).
 Although the abstract and introduction are the first sections of your manuscript, many sources, including scientific journals such as Elsevier, recommend writing them last.